Miranda There's nothing ill can dwell in such a temple.

 Mental-Moral- Physical.
 Rest, exercise and diet must be considered.
 Moderation must be practiced.
 Dissipation must be eliminated.

-A knowledge of and the ability to property and quickly execute the fundamentals.
+A knowledge of and the ability to properly and quickly execute the fundamentals.
 Be prepared and cover every little detail.

 A genuine consideration for others.
 An eagerness to sacrifice personal interests of glory for the welfare of all.